Subject: Gnocchi, starting with leftover mashed potatoes?

 > played it by ear.

-That's the best way to make things as gnocchi: just start the
+That's the best way to make things as gnocchi: just start the work and guide it to a successful goal.

-From: Pandora <mirybranca[at]alice.it>
+From: Pandora (mirybranca at alice.it)

 Date: Tue, 29 Nov 2005 09:56:40 +0100